ApeWorX/silverback/README.md

 silverback build
 ```

-This will place your dockerfiles in the root of your project.
+This will place the generated dockerfiles in a special directory in the root of your project.

 As an example, if you have a bots directory that looks like: